 “Only through an ongoing relationship and inquiry, one learns the origins, influences, needs, and methods of the shadow,” Cohen said.
 “Then one can learn to change their relationship with it and pave new pathways of working with and responding to it.”

-Shadow Work Prompts for Beginners
+Shadow Work Prompts and Exercises for Beginners

 With so much interest building around shadow work, the internet is now teeming with exercises to help you engage with shadow work on your own.
 A quick search of “shadow work workbooks” will reveal a virtual bookshelf of tools with journal prompts, meditations, and other exercises intended to facilitate exploration.